abhitopia/chrome-plugin/README.md

 ## (Task 3) Full Stack or Backend Developer

-Write the necessary deployment scripts to deploy your backend on Minikube Kubernetes cluster.
+Write the necessary deployment scripts to deploy your backend on local Minikube Kubernetes cluster.

 ## Assessment